-The goal of this section is to allow the Five Sources to inform the content of a new form of comprehensive health assessment.
-It will be a synthesis of the sources prioritizing what they prioritize and ensuring that their best contributions are represented.
+The goal of this section is to allow the Five Sources referenced in pages 8-25 to inform the content of a new form of comprehensive health assessment.
+The assessment we are seeking will be a synthesis of the sources prioritizing what they prioritize and ensuring that their best contributions are represented.
 It must also be a manageable tool, meaning that it will communicate what is important without getting bogged down by the detail behind it.
 More detail will be necessary to use the tool, but too much will inhibit communication and its usefulness.

-The Fishbone Diagram will be the tool visual.
-But the purpose of this section is to work on the content of the fishbone.
+The Fishbone Diagram will be the visual tool.
+But the purpose of this section is to work on the specific bones of the fishbone.